Chalo School

 Chalo School, owned and operated by the Fort Nelson First Nation, is located approximately 7 kilometres south of Fort Nelson, British Columbia, Canada.
 Opened in 1982 it started as an elementary school and has grown to providing preschool-4 to high school education.
 Chalo has independent school status with the BC Ministry of Education, and is part of School District 81 (Fort Nelson).
-Since opening, Chalo School has gained a reputation for providing education excellence, innovative approaches to curriculum, and encouraging cross-cultural inclusion as it is open to all residents of the SD 81 catchment area.
+It is open to all residents of the SD 81 catchment area.
 In 2006, Chalo School students and staff were on hand at the House of Commons in Ottawa as Chalo School was recognized "as a role model for B.C. and for the country."

 Chalo School provides language lessons in Dene and Cree, starting in kindergarten.
 Cultural classes in art, living skills, and traditional practices are part of the curriculum.
 Chalo School works collaboratively with the Fort Nelson Secondary School (FNSS) to ensure integration of secondary school students into programs not offered at Chalo School.
 This innovative approach has seen overall improvements in test results for SD81, plus an increase in number of aboriginal students completing high school, and then continuing post-secondary studies.
 Chalo's student enrollment is approximately 200 First Nations and non-First Nation students.